 As part of a long term athletic development model there are issues for both player and coach.
 The player could make poor decisions on the field as they are more motivated by the extrinsic reward rather than being motivated to do well by making the correct decision.
 It makes the coaches job far more difficult as the player is not even open to the idea of other options.

-You may see your child score a few more goals in the short term, I grant you that however they will not continue to develop and as we all know in football the older you get the less goals tend to be scored anyway.
+You may see your child score a few more in the short term, I grant you that, however they will not continue to develop and as we all know in sport the older you get the more difficult it becomes to score anyway.

 ‘Extrinsic rewards are the ‘enemy of exploration.'(Kohn, 1991).

 The following are all problems that your child may encounter if they are entering games motivated by the cash reward:

 - They get stuck between earning the reward, pleasing the parent or doing what the coach is asking.
 As a result ends up doing none of it particularly well.